BlyZeYT/ConsoleMenu/README.md

 # ConsoleMenu
 ## For .NET 6.0
-Easy to use and highly customiyable Console Menu
+Easy to use and highly customizable Console Menu

 ### Documentation